unchainedshop/create/readme.md

 ### Step 4: Setup Cockpit & Unchained

-Now you have a running UDF Stack, but data is still missing, visit the URL's:
+Now you have a running UNCHAINED Stack, but data is still missing, visit the URL's:

 https://cms.your-website.ch
-Please call the install URL: https://cms.your-website.ch/install to generate an admin user, then generate a new access key, adjust the env variable for the cockpit token and redeploy the UDF stack (Step 2)
+Please call the install URL: https://cms.your-website.ch/install to generate an admin user, then generate a new access key, adjust the env variable for the cockpit token and redeploy the UNCHAINED stack (Step 2)

 https://engine.your-website.ch
 Please login as admin and change the password: